SOCIAL JUSTICE | VIDEO

 Attend a Screening

 Local Disciples are coordinating screening events across the country.
-Please check this page throughout the year as new locations/dates will be added.
-If you are interested in attending a screening, please RSVP via the form below, selecting the location of your choice.
+If you are interested in attending or hosting a screening, please complete the form below, noting the location of your choice.

 Host a Screening